jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

   (c) must state the amounts described in section 84(2).
 (3) TAB NZ must consult Sport and Recreation New Zealand before making, amending, or revoking any rules under subsection (1).
 (4) However, subsection (3) does not apply if TAB NZ and Sport and Recreation New Zealand agree otherwise in any particular case.
+(4A) Rules made under this section apply subject to any regulations made under section 98A.
 (5) Rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 79 Agreements with New Zealand national sporting organisations